Shin-tech25/blog/content/blog/resumption/index.md

 ## Meaning

-The noun **resumption** refers to the act of starting something again after it has been paused, interrupted, or suspended.
-It suggests continuation after a break.
+**Resumption** (noun) refers to the act of starting something again after it has been stopped or interrupted.
+It implies continuation following a break, pause, or suspension.

 ## Grammar and Usage

-- **Part of speech**: Noun (uncountable / countable depending on context)
+- Part of speech: **Noun**
-- Usage patterns:
+- Common patterns:

-  - **the resumption of + noun**: the act of restarting something.
+  - _the resumption of + noun_
-  - Often used in formal or official contexts (meetings, negotiations, services, etc.).
+  - Used in formal and professional contexts (e.g., business, legal, academic, political).

+Examples of structures:

+- _the resumption of talks_
+- _the resumption of work_
+- _the resumption of hostilities_

 ## Common Phrases

-- **resumption of talks** – restarting discussions or negotiations.
+- **resumption of talks** – restarting negotiations
+- **resumption of work** – going back to work after a pause
-- **resumption of service** – starting transportation, utilities, or business operations again.
+- **resumption of hostilities** – restarting conflict or fighting
-- **resumption of play** – restarting a game after a pause.
+- **resumption of service** – restarting transportation, utilities, or online services
-- **resumption of normal activities** – returning to usual routines after a disruption.
+- **resumption of classes** – restarting lessons after holidays or suspension

 ## Collocations

-- **verb + resumption**: announce resumption, delay resumption, allow resumption
+- **Verb + resumption**: announce resumption, delay resumption, demand resumption, permit resumption
-- **resumption + noun**: talks, negotiations, service, hostilities, operations, trade
+- **Adjective + resumption**: early resumption, immediate resumption, gradual resumption, full resumption
-- **in resumption of**: in resumption of duties, in resumption of work
+- **Resumption + of + noun**: resumption of peace talks, resumption of flights, resumption of normal operations

 ## Examples

-1. The **resumption of peace talks** brought hope to the region.
+1. The company announced the **resumption of operations** after the power outage.
-2. After the storm, the airline announced the **resumption of flights**.
+2. Peace negotiators called for the **resumption of talks** between the two countries.
-3. The referee signaled the **resumption of play** after the break.
+3. Heavy rain caused delays in the **resumption of train services**.
-4. We are waiting for the **resumption of normal business hours**.
+4. After a long pause, the artist announced the **resumption of her concert tour**.
-5. The government promised the **resumption of electricity supply**.
+5. The school is preparing for the **resumption of classes** in the fall.
-6. The meeting will continue after the **resumption of lunch break**.
+6. The government urged the quick **resumption of normal trade activities**.
-7. Negotiators are working toward the **resumption of trade** between the two countries.
+7. After the break, the **resumption of the meeting** was scheduled for 3 PM.
-8. The **resumption of hostilities** was feared after the ceasefire collapsed.

 ## Synonyms or Related

+- restart
 - continuation
-- restart
+- recommencement
 - renewal
+- revival

+## Antonym

+- suspension
+- interruption
-- recommencement
+- halt
-- reopening
+- cessation